 What are our favorite booking sites?

-Long ago in 2012 when we built our site, we began using our favorite booking websites, some of which are listed as advertisers on our homepage.
+Long ago in 2012 when we built our site, we began using our favorite booking websites, some of which are listed as advertisers on our home page.
 We selected these companies to fulfill our travel needs after considerable research as to: quality of service, pricing, response time, reliability of website, length of experience and user reviews.

-Each company/website provides it’s own unique service which continues to serve us well with few, if any, issues over these past almost five years since the onset of our bookings which we began long before we actually left the US.
+Each company/website provides its own unique service which continues to serve us well with few, if any, issues over these past almost five years since the onset of our bookings which we began long before we actually left the US.
 Please see our list below with details.

 |Some passengers had booked outdoor activities on this rainy day in Bali.|

 Hotels: Almost in every case, we use this link on our site to Hotels.com.
 With a rewards program that includes “one free night after spending 10 nights” this has worked well for us.
-Their pricing is highly competitive and we’ve been very happy with results.
+Their pricing is highly competitive and we’ve been very happy with the results.
 For our upcoming hotel stay in Minnesota for six weeks, they gave us an excellent corporate rate discount (based on long stay).

 Vacation/Holiday Home Rentals: Since our first vacation rental booking in 2012, we’ve been primarily using this link on our site to HomeAway.com.
-On a few occasions we’ve used other sites such as VRBO.com but have found the most listing on HomeAway.
+On a few occasions we’ve used other sites such as VRBO.com but have found the most listings on HomeAway.

 Their easy to use site seems to have better priced listings than many other such sites.
-Also, on HomeAway its possible to pay a deposit to hold the property whereas on AirBnB, which often includes shared rentals, (we’re not interested in sharing a house), they require payment in full at time of booking for the entire rental period.
+Also, on HomeAway it’s possible to pay a deposit to hold the property, whereas on Airbnb, which often includes shared rentals, (we’re not interested in sharing a house), they require payment in full at time of booking for the entire rental period.